danieljoose/danieljoose/README.md

 ⚡ Fun fact:
 - 👯 I’m looking to collaborate on projects that are using JavaScript.
-- 🌱 I’m currently learning React and NodeJS.
+- 📚 I’m currently learning React and NodeJS.
+- 💻 I’m currently working with C#, JavaScript, ASP.NET and Visual Basic.
 - :musical_note: I love to hear music.
 - :soccer: Passionate about football.